Relationship of self-directed learning readiness and job characteristics to job satisfaction for professional nurses

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Middlemiss, Mary Ann, "Relationship of self-directed learning readiness and job characteristics to job satisfaction for professional nurses" (1987).
 Teaching and Leadership - Dissertations.
-Paper 212.
+212.